-The BRR describes the initiatives taken by the Company from social environmental andgovernance perspectives is attached at Annexure-F and forms part of the AnnualReport.
+The BRR describes the initiatives taken by the Company from social environmental andgovernance perspectives.
+Details are at Annexure-G.

 Particulars of Loans Guarantees and Investments

-Particulars of loans guarantees and investments have been disclosed in the notes tothe financial statements.
+Particulars of loans guarantees and investments have been disclosed in the notes tothe standalone financial statements.

-The policy intends to ensure that proper reporting approval and disclosure processesare in place for all transactions between the Company and related parties.
-For details onrelated party transactions members may refer to the notes to the standalone financialstatements.
+The policy intends to ensure that proper reporting approval and disclosure processesare in place for all transactions between the Company and its related parties.

 Nomination and Remuneration Policy